4 more pre-schools to close amid shareholder lawsuit

 Her jail time was later extended by five months when she failed to return the S$300,000 she gained from selling the assets.

+“We do not have any more staff or colleagues stationed at our headquarters.
+The centre, we are practically all running on our own,” Ms Chan added.

+The remaining Friedrich Frobel school still in operation is its branch at Cashew.

-"Separately, SPF has initiated criminal investigations following the filing of several police reports.
-The Insolvency and Public Trustee's Office is also monitoring the company's status closely," the statement said.
+Police have begun criminal investigations following the filing of several police reports, the joint ECDA statement said, adding that the Insolvency and Public Trustee's Office is also monitoring the company's status closely.

 "ECDA will continue to closely monitor the situation and coordinate with relevant agencies to minimise disruption to children and parents as far as possible," it added.